Getting started

 pip install pyobsplot

-If you want to use the jsdom renderer, you must have a working installation of node.js and you must install the pyobsplot npm package globally or locally:
+If you want to use output formats like PNG or SVG, you must have a working installation of node.js and you must install the pyobsplot npm package globally or locally:

 # Install locally